Admissions Guide - Grading and Evaluation

 Deferred Grades

 1. A student may be assigned a temporary “X” grade in a credit course due to extenuating circumstances.
-Illness, bereavement or unavoidable delays in completion of credit course requirements may constitute reason for the assignment of an “X” grade.
+Illness, bereavement, or unavoidable delays in completion of credit course requirements may constitute reason for the assignment of an “X” grade.

 2. Students will present their request for an “X” grade to the faculty member teaching the course.
 The faculty member has discretion to determine if there are extenuating circumstances to warrant deferring of the grade.
 If the timeline for the deferral is beyond 60 calendar days, the faculty will consult with the Dean/Chair of the program and the Dean/Chair will determine the deadline date.
 It is important to note that typically the maximum time for completion is the end of the student’s next regularly scheduled academic semester.